 We conclude this subsection with a few remarks on Algorithm \ref{algorithm_mean} and Theorem \ref{thm_mean_upper}.

-\begin{remark}[Sample-splitting] In \Cref{algorithm_mean}, we operate noisy mini-batch gradient descent with different batches of data in different iterations.
-Sample splitting enforces independence of data when analysing the sensitivity of gradients of interest (see Lemma \ref{l_mean_upper_event} in the Appendices for more details).
+\begin{remark}[Sample-splitting] In \Cref{algorithm_mean}, we operate with different batches of data in different iterations.
+Sample splitting enforces the independence of data when analyzing the sensitivity of gradients of interest.
 This is also crucial in constructing algorithms in the FDP framework discussed in Sections \ref{section_mean_fdp} and \ref{section_vcm_fdp}.
 Despite the reasonable concern of accuracy loss due to the sample splitting, we show in \Cref{section_mean_cdp_low} that \Cref{algorithm_mean} is optimal.
 Further discussions can be found in \Cref{section_appendix_discussion_sample_splitting} in the online supplementary material. \end{remark}

-\begin{remark}[Privacy guarantee] To show that Algorithm \ref{algorithm_mean} satisfies the CDP constraint defined in \Cref{def_dp}, it suffices to show that in each iteration, an $(\epsilon, \delta)$-CDP is guaranteed.
-Given that fresh data batches are utilised in each iteration, the overall privacy guarantee for Algorithm \ref{algorithm_mean} follows from the parallel composition property \citep[e.g.][]{smith2021making}.
-The privacy guarantee for functional mean estimator $\widetilde{\mu}$ then follows by the post-processing property \citep[e.g.][]{dwork2014algorithmic}. \end{remark}
+\begin{remark}[Privacy guarantee] To show that Algorithm \ref{algorithm_mean} satisfies the CDP constraint, it suffices to show that in each iteration, an $(\epsilon, \delta)$-CDP is guaranteed.
+Given that fresh data batches are utilized in each iteration, the overall privacy guarantee for Algorithm \ref{algorithm_mean} follows from the parallel composition property \citep[e.g.][]{smith2021making}.
+The privacy guarantee for~$\widetilde{\mu}$ then follows by the post-processing property \citep[e.g.][]{dwork2014algorithmic}. \end{remark}

-\begin{remark}[Gaussian mechanism] We propose the anisotropic Gaussian mechanism in Algorithm \ref{algorithm_mean}.
-The desirable term $(n^2\epsilon^2)^{-1}$ in \eqref{eq_minimax_mean_cdp}, arising from controlling the privacy-preservation noise, consolidates the significance of the anisotropic Gaussian mechanism.
+\begin{remark}[Gaussian mechanism] We use anisotropic Gaussian mechanism in Algorithm \ref{algorithm_mean}.
+The desirable term $(n^2\epsilon^2)^{-1}$ in \eqref{eq_minimax_mean_cdp}, arising from controlling the privacy-preservation noise, consolidates its significance.
 In our analysis, as a consequence of smoothness properties of sampling density $f_X$, mean function $\mu^*$ and random noise function $U$, we can control entry-wise truncation levels $R_{\ell}$ by its estimation variance plus the coefficients decay rates, $\ell^{-\alpha}$, from projecting $\alpha$-Sobolev functions to the $\ell$th Fourier basis in \eqref{eq_fourier_basis}.
-The dimension-independent rate of the noise (i.e.~independent of $r$) is not achievable by standard Gaussian mechanisms, where isotropic multivariate Gaussian noise is considered. \end{remark}
+The dimension-independent rate of $(n^2\epsilon^2)^{-1}$ (i.e.~independent of $r$) is a direct consequence of summable property of $\ell^{-\alpha}$, and is not achievable with the standard Gaussian~mechanism.